swaptacular/swpt_trade/README.md

 MIN_COLLECTOR_ID=0x0000010000000000
 MAX_COLLECTOR_ID=0x00000100000007ff

-# When outgouing transfers are performed, a deadline for each
+# When the outgouing transfers are committed, a deadline for each
 # transfer should be specified.
 This allows the "Circular Trade"
-# service to make a resonable estimate for the possible losses
+# service to make a resonable estimate for the maximum possible
-# coming form negative interest rates.
-This value specifies the
+# losses coming form negative interest rates.
+This variable
-# period in which it is quite probalbe that all outgoing
+# specifies the period during which it is highly likely that all
-# transfers will be successfully performed.
-The default is 2
+# the outgoing transfers will be successfully performed.
+The
-# hours.
-As a rule of thumb, this period should be twice as big
+# default is 2 hours.
+As a rule of thumb, this period should be
-# as the TURN_PHASE2_DURATION.
+# twice as big as the TURN_PHASE2_DURATION period.
 TRANSFERS_HEALTHY_MAX_COMMIT_DELAY=3h

 # For each arranged transfer, a very small portion of the
 # transferred amount will be seized as a reward for performing a
 # transaction that is beneficial to all the participants.
 This
-# value specifies how big the seized portion is.
+# variable specifies how big the seized portion is.
 The default
 # is "1e-5", wich means that 0.001% of the amount will be seized.
 TRANSFERS_AMOUNT_CUT=1e-6